DerekYang2/CType/README.md

 ## Features
 CType has many features despite being implemented from scratch, including:
 - Executable directly runs with no dependencies (on Windows)
-- Can theoretically compile on all platforms Raylib compiles on
 - Extremely lightweight and offline
 - Input custom test time, set punctuation and numbers settings
 - Real-time setting updating and saving